Jufg/Chat-App-ETH/docs/papers/Ethereum Chat-App-English.md

 The public key is the address of a Bitcoin account, the so called "wallet ", to which bitcoins can be sent.
 The private key and the transaction data can then be used to create a cryptographic signature.
-The transaction data, the signature and the public key can then be used to verify whether the signature actually belongs to the private key.
+The transaction data, the signature and the public key can then be used to verify whether the signature belongs to the private key.
 In this way, a transaction can be signed and verified without the private key having to be publicly known, because only the signature is sent to the network.
 Each transaction receives a hash value (cf. _Figure 1_).
 A hash value is a unique value that is formed using the hash function "SHA-256".
 A cryptographic hash function always returns the same unique value for the